dmgcoding/google_auth_with_supabase/README.md

 If you want the starter code clone this repo and switch to 'app_ui_starter_code' branch and then remove the .git folder.

-## replace .vscode/launch.json with this content
+## replace .vscode/launch.json with this content if you have issues running the app
 ````
 {
     // Use IntelliSense to learn about possible attributes.